Media

 Responsive Images

-Images (PNG, JPEG, WebP only) uploaded to /media can be automatically resized by appending /{width}w to the URL.
+Hyvor Blogs handles responsive images for you.
+Here's how it works.
+Images (PNG, JPEG, WebP only) uploaded to the media library can be automatically resized by appending /{width}w to the URL.

 We use this resizing feature and srcset (supported by all modern browsers) to make images in your posts responsive.
 These are the sizes we use: